Table of Contents (click to expand)

 A light source (say, a lamp) kept inside a room emits millions of photons that scramble in all directions after the lamp is switched on.
 Since the lamp is kept in a room (i.e., an enclosed space), the photons that it emits will hit everything that comes in their path, thus illuminating everything kept inside the room.

-Here’s a cool gif of how a packet of photons light up a small, enclosed space.
+Here’s a cool video of how a packet of photons light up a small, enclosed space.

 Believe it or not, the camera has actually captured light in motion!

-(Note: The above gif is taken from a TED video by Ramesh Raskar – an MIT professor and researcher who talked about femto photography – a state-of-the-art imaging technique that captures one trillion frames per second and is therefore able to capture moving light!)
+The above video is a TED video by Ramesh Raskar – an MIT professor and researcher who talked about femto photography – a state-of-the-art imaging technique that captures one trillion frames per second and is therefore able to capture moving light!

 As long as the lamp is glowing, the room will have a constant supply of photons.
 Out of the countless photons that strike an object (say, a table) kept inside the room, some will get absorbed, while others will get reflected and lose a certain amount of energy in the process.
 These reflected photons will strike something else in the room, and lose a bit more energy.
 Basically, a photon keeps bouncing off objects until it’s completely absorbed by something.

 In this way, the room stays illuminated as long as the lamp glows.
 However, the moment it’s turned off, things change quite rapidly.

 The photons – those that were emitted before the lamp was turned off – continue bouncing off objects until they’re completely absorbed by stuff inside the room.
 In a fraction of a millisecond, all the photons are completely absorbed within the room.